Trysting Trees: BIRCH, 13th March, LOGIE STEADING (FORRES)

 Trysting Trees is a series of theoretical and creative workshops based on trees commonly found in the UK and Ireland.
 The project is an ongoing inquiry into plant connection, through the lens of artists, gardeners and foragers.

-In this workshop we will be growing an attunement to birch through the following methods and mediums;
+In this workshop join us in growing an attunement to birch through the following methods and mediums;

 10:00am - 4pm